decred/tinydecred/README.md

 # TinyDecred

-A Python 3 library for Decred.
+A Python 3 Decred toolkit.
+The modules in TinyDecred can be used to integrate Decred into Python projects.
+Everything needed to create wallets to send and receive DCR.

 ## Features